pallets-eco/flask-session/docs/installation.rst

 .. note::

-  You need to choose a storage type and install an appropriate client library, unless you are using the FileSystemCache.
+  You need to choose a storage type and install an appropriate client library.

 For example, if you want to use Redis as your storage, you will need to install the redis-py client library: